Jrokisky/librealsense/readme.md

-A RANSAC plane detecting filter to the Librealsense library.
+# RANSAC plane detecting filter in the Librealsense library.

-It utilizes CUDA when available.
+A RANSAC plane detecting filter was added directly to the Librealsense library.
+CUDA is utilized when available to improve performance.
+The implementation has been tied directly into the UI as other currently available filters are.